-So whether you are a sole trader or doing a side-hustle, it is often recommended to create a separate bank account to manage your finances.
-A number of providers have created bank accounts that have been designed for those who are sole traders.
+Whether you’re a sole trader or have a side-hustle, it’s often recommended that you open a separate bank account to manage your finances.
+A number of UK providers offer bank accounts that have been designed for those who are sole traders.

 Compare bank accounts for sole traders

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 - Can I use my personal bank account as a sole trader?